-For the control of microorganisms such as algae and bacteria, utilize an approved biocide to be dosed continuously into the make-up water or the reservoir to ensure the water remains clean and living organisms are kept to an acceptable level.
+For the control of microorganisms such as algae and bacteria, utilize the approved biocide to be dosed continuously into the make-up water or the reservior to ensure the water remains clean and living organisms are kept at an acceptable level.

-Refer to the Prodct Technical Specification for a list of biocides approved for continuous application.
+Refer to the Product Technical Specification for a list of biocides approved for continuous application.